 The connection between the ocean and the restaurant is cleverly woven into the design via many subtle references throughout the space.

 Guests are welcomed into the restaurant by an illuminated glass floor which, in a nod to traditional Japanese gardens, is embedded with pebbles and quartzite stepping stones.
-A faux stone wall runs the length of the restaurant, bringing natural warmth to the space, while red lights reference the glow of Japanese washi paper lanterns which traditionally hang in izikaya restaurants.
+A faux stone wall runs the length of the restaurant, bringing natural warmth to the space, while red lights reference the glow of Japanese washi paper lanterns that traditionally hang in Izikaya restaurants.